TantikornC/Disaster-Classification/README.md

 </p>
 <p align="center">Word Cloud for Texts</p>

 - **Text:** A word cloud was created from the `text` column to analyze the most frequently occurring words in disaster-related tweets.
 Interestingly, the most prominent term is "t.co," which appears frequently due to the inclusion of links in tweets.
-Other significant words include "fire," "people," "suicide," "flood," "police," and "killed," reflecting the critical themes discussed in the dataset.
-The presence of terms like "Hiroshima," "storm," and "crash" highlights specific disasters and incidents that were heavily discussed.
-Additionally, words like "via," "amp," and "new" show up frequently, possibly indicating common tweet structures and phrasing.
+Other significant words include "fire", "people", "suicide", "flood", "police", and "killed", reflecting the critical themes discussed in the dataset.
+The presence of terms like "Hiroshima", "storm", and "crash" highlights specific disasters and incidents that were heavily discussed.
+Additionally, words like "via", "amp", and "new" show up frequently, possibly indicating common tweet structures and phrasing.

 **Keyword Distribution by Target:**